johan-mattias/groupafinal/README.md

 http://catdex.thorsell.se/

-RUN APP IN EMULATOR
+## RUN APP IN EMULATOR

+1. Clone the repo.

-In Android Studio, click the app module in the Project window and then select Run > Run (or click Run  in the toolbar).
+2. In Android Studio, click the app module in the Project window and then select Run > Run (or click Run  in the toolbar).

-In the Select Deployment Target window, click Create New Virtual Device.
+3. In the Select Deployment Target window, click Create New Virtual Device.

-In the Select Hardware screen, select a phone device, such as Pixel, and then click Next.
+4. In the Select Hardware screen, select a phone device, such as Pixel, and then click Next.

-In the System Image screen, select the version with the highest API level.
-If you don't have that version installed, a Download link is shown, so click that and complete the download.
+5. In the System Image screen, select the version with the highest API level (If you don't have that version installed, a Download link is shown, so click that and complete the download).

-Click Next.
+6. Click Next.

-On the Android Virtual Device (AVD) screen, leave all the settings alone and click Finish.
+7. On the Android Virtual Device (AVD) screen, use the default settings and click Finish.

-Back in the Select Deployment Target dialog, select the device you just created and click OK.
+8. Back in the Select Deployment Target dialog, select the device you just created and click OK.